 UDUIT is DIY made easy.
 Our customers are proud to say “I did it myself”

-We've made it simpler than ever to design, order, and install you own dream kitchen.
+We've made it simpler than ever to design, order, and install your own dream kitchen.
 Many people know how they want their kitchen to work.
 With our market-leading online USizeit feature - Uduit is perfect for you.

-High quality precision manufactured cabinets and doors, made in New Zealand, huge colour choice, upgrade to our incredible Ultra-Gloss range, handy Assembly videos – it’s easier than you think.
+High quality precision manufactured cabinets and doors, made in New Zealand, huge colour choice, upgrade to our incredible Ultra range, handy Assembly videos – it’s easier than you think.
 When you’ve worked out your design it’s simple to generate a quote to check out your costs.

 Dispatched in 7 days, delivered to your address, step-by-step assembly instructions - It’s just a matter of getting started!